Rob Burton: Electoral history

+Mayorship

-In his time as Mayor, Burton has been an outspoken advocate for growth control, environmental protection and greenspace.
+In his time as mayor, Burton has been an outspoken advocate for growth control, environmental protection and greenspace.
 He is a vocal supporter of Ontario's Greenbelt, founding the "Municipal Leaders for the Greenbelt" alongside Ajax Mayor Steve Parrish and Toronto Councillor Glenn de Baeremaker, which he still chairs today.
 He is a vocal critic of Ontario's development industry, describing large developers as a 'cartel' in 2017, after suggestions that developers wanted to ease planning restrictions and greenspace protections to improve housing affordability.

 In 2015, Burton apologized for a series of tweets comparing Stephen Harper's use of veterans in the Canadian Corps of Commissionaires to Mussolini's Blackshirts and Hitler's Brownshirts.

 Burton is the founder and chair of the Ontario Auto Mayors, a group of municipal leaders in communities with a large automotive manufacturing presence, advocating for more coordinated support of Ontario's automotive sector among all three levels of government.
 He has also served as the Chair of the Halton Police Services Board since 2014.

-Rob Burton won reelection in October 2022 by a narrow margin.